 - 1. In the properties of a certification authority, click on the SMC as CRL distribution point tab. - Select the CRL file (.pem or .der format) to import onto the server.
 The SMC server then makes the file available for the SNS firewalls on the URI smc://[SMC address]:[SMC port]/api/certificates/authorities/[uuid CA].crl.
 As the CRL has an expiry date, it must be regularly imported onto the SMC server.
-As firewalls can contact the SMC server through several addresses (they are specified in the connecting package), you must enter one URI for each address.
-You can also import a CRL on the SMC server in command line, with the command smcimport-crl. - 3.
+As firewalls can contact the SMC server through several addresses (they are specified in the connecting package), enter one URI for each address.
+You can also import a CRL on the SMC server in command line, with the command smcimport-crl.
+In the List of CRL distribution points tab. add the URL address to the list.
+The CA UUID is - 3.
 In the List of CRL distribution points tab, add the URI address to the list.
-The CA UUID is shown in the SMC URL address as well as in the example provided in the tab.
+The CA UUID is showed in the SMC URL address as well as in the example provided in the tab.